nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_hand_spec.md

 <tr>
 <td>INFACK</td>
-<td>Populated when sender requires a infrastructure acknowledgement to be returned</td>
+<td>Populated when sender requires an infrastructure acknowledgement to be returned</td>
 <td>true or false</td>
 <td>true</td>
 </tr>